 - Kale contains high amounts of beta-carotene, the primary precursor of vitamin A.

-- It is loaded with lutein and zeaxanthin, two nutrients that protect our eyes from oxidative stress from UV light.
+- It is loaded with lutein and zeaxanthin, two nutrients protecting our eyes from UV light oxidative stress.

-- It is also very high on vitamin K and C.
+- It is also very high in vitamins K and C.

-- Finally, kale is high in magnesium, a very important mineral that participates in hundreds of enzymatic reactions in the body, including relaxing muscles, calming us down, and balancing calcium out to prevent dangerous deposits of calcium in soft tissue.
+- It is high in magnesium, an essential mineral that participates in hundreds of enzymatic reactions participating in relaxing muscles, calming us down, and balancing calcium out to prevent dangerous deposits of calcium in soft tissue.

 Bunch kale, leaf only

 2 Tbsp olive oil

 - Warm the oil over medium heat in a skillet or frying pan and sauté the onions until golden, about 5-10 minutes.

 - With the help of a julienne peeler, cut the carrot into long matchsticks and add them to the pan together with ginger.
 Keep sautéing for 2-3 minutes.

 - Remove the soft part of the kale leaves from the stems, slice them, and add to the pan.
 Sauté for a couple more minutes, sprinkle lemon juice, add salt and pepper, and serve.

 Please tell me where I should send the recipe book.